 - DC: Three years for injuries or wrongful death resulting from medical negligence,

 - Virginia: Two years for injuries or wrongful death.

 - Maryland: Three years from the discovery of the medical injury of five years from the date of injury, whichever is less.

 How can I afford to hire medical malpractice attorneys?

 The investigation and litigation of medical malpractice cases are often expensive.
 Your medical negligence lawyer must pay for your medical records and history, as well as fees for medical experts and other investigators.
 However, Koonz, McKenney, Johnson & DePaolis L.L.P offers contingency fee arrangements.

 This means that you pay nothing upfront for the cost of the investigation or representation.
 If our malpractice attorneys succeed in obtaining a successful verdict or settlement for you, then we take our fees as a percentage of the award.
 On the other hand, if your case is unsuccessful, you owe us nothing.

-If you have been injured due to a doctor’s actions, you should consult a Maryland, Virginia or Washington, D.C. medical malpractice attorney.
+If you have been injured due to a doctor’s actions, you should consult a Maryland medical malpractice attorney.
 Our law firm offers free initial consultations, which means that you can find out if you have a case and get your questions answered at no cost and without obligation.

 You may not want to bring a claim against your physician, especially if he or she has been your doctor for a long time.
 However, everything you discuss with your personal injury attorney will remain confidential and a case will be brought only if you decide it should be.
 If medical negligence caused your injuries, contact one of our malpractice lawyers today for an initial consultation.